It's Simple to Make RV Camping a Little Bit Easier!

 Manage Your Campfire with FirePliers

 After trying a lot of different tools in an effort to move logs around in our campfire, we learned that most tools weren't strong enough or durable enough to help us to manage our fire safely.
 Tom hit the internet and searched a long time for a solution.
 Thankfully, he found FirePliers.
 We cannot say enough good things about our FirePliers.
 They are definitely a tool we use every single time we build a campfire.
 They are strong, durable and make managing our campfire incredibly easy!
 We've owned our FirePliers since 2013.
 This is hands-down one of our favorite outdoors products.
 We highly recommend them...
 Oh, and they're made in the USA!
-Visit their website for more information or to order: FirePliers.com.
+[Update: Unfortunately, it looks like the FirePliers folks may be out of business.
+Their website is still live, but they do not respond to inquiries.
+That's too bad, we love our FirePliers.]

 Be Sure to Completely Extinguish Your Campfire